Peace & Conflict In Guatemala: An Overview

 Looking back 60 years, there were many historic legal, political, and social events regarding peace and conflict in Guatemala.
 Authoritarianism, a military coup, U.S involvement, human rights cases, and protests are just a few examples.

-Guatemala’s Civil War
+The Causes of Guatemala’s Civil War

 The Guatemalan Peace Process

-In the 1980s, Latin American and foreign countries encouraged disarmament and a peaceful transition after Guatemala’s civil war and in 1986, Central American presidents gathered in Esquipulas, Guatemala, to discuss regional peace and democracy.
+In the 1980s, Latin American and foreign countries encouraged disarmament and a peaceful transition.
+After Guatemala’s civil war and in 1986, Central American presidents gathered in Esquipulas, Guatemala, to discuss regional peace and democracy.

 New solution-oriented groups and religious groups formed that strengthened public dialogue concerning peacebuilding internally.
 In 1989, the government-formed National Reconciliation Commission (CNR) became the first initiative by the catholic church to officially include civil society perspectives in the Guatemalan peace negotiations.
-The talks between CNR and URNG led to the signing of The Oslo Agreement in March 1990 and forced the parties to find a solution to the internal conflict.
+The talks between CNR and URNG led to the signing of The Oslo Agreement in March 1990.
+It forced the parties to find a solution to the internal conflict.
 One was an agreed consultation between URNG and Guatemalan society.
 URNG later became acknowledged as a legitimate party in the negotiations due to the following “Oslo consultations” in Norway.

 A Civil Society Assembly (ASC) was created to formally involve all organized parts of society to provide recommendations to the negotiating parties.
 The recommendations ultimately made it to the final peace accords.